aelzenaar/ncea-notes/unibooks.md

    calculus.
 Quite dry and very computational.
 This is actually useful for physics (in particular, PHYSICS 201).
 (516.36 C28Y)
  * Michael Spivak, _A Comprehensive Introduction to Differential Geometry_.
 Five volumes of painfully typeset beautiful geometry.
 10/10 would etc. etc. (516.36 S76)

+## Postgraduate texts
+Please see also the Stage III section above; these books are split out simply because they do not fit nicely into a category above.

+### Algebra
+ * Joseph Rotman, _Advanced Modern Algebra_.
+This book is supposed to be very good, but something about it rubs me the wrong way.
+I'm not too sure what the problem is: maybe it's a little too chatty, and it motivates everything (at least initially) with number theory?
+   I will come back to it at some point, maybe I will like it better.
+(512 R84a)
+ * Lang, _Algebra_.
+Please, make it stop.
+(512 L26a)

+### Analysis
+ * See _Real and Complex Analysis_ by Rudin above.
+ * Terrence Tao, _An Introduction to Measure Theory_.
+(515.42 T17)

+## Physics books
+Here are some physics books.
+I do not read as much physics as I do mathematics, but nonetheless here are some book recommendations that are likely embarrassing.
+ * Daniel Kleppner and Robert J. Kolenkow, _An Introduction to Mechanics_.
+This is a nice introduction to mechanics for first-years.
+(531 K64)
+ * Michael Spivak, _Physics for Mathematicians: Mechanics I_.
+(531 S76)
+ * David Griffiths, _Introduction to Electrodynamics_.
+This is the text for 202.
+I didn't enjoy 202; is this book any good?
+Please tell me, I'm not sure.
+(537.6 G84)
+ * T. W. B. Kibble, _Classical Mechanics_.
+This is the text for the mechanics papers; I have the third edition (with the black and pink cover), and it is almost comically concise (this complaint coming from someone who likes baby Rudin).
+I think the later editions, which include F. H. Berkshire as an additional author, are somewhat less concise.
+   Perhaps it is a good book for people who have better physical intuition than I. (531 K46)
+ * Richard Feynman, _Surely You're Joking, Mr. Feynman!_ and _What Do You Care What Other People Think?_.
+These books are classic, but they are a little old-fashioned (sorry, what I mean to say is that they are quite sexist).
+(530.0973 F43Y and 530.0973 F43Yw)
+ * Richard Feynman, _The Feynman Lectures on Physics_ These are the "classic" undergraduate physics books.
+If you like Feynman's style, you will probably enjoy these books more than I do.
+(540 F43)

 ## Books I want to get around to reading and/or writing about here
  * Coxeter, _Regular Polytopes_.
  * O'Rourke, _Geometric folding algorithms_.
  * Something on knot theory?
 (Cromwell, _Knots and Links_ ?)
+ * Aluffi, _Algebra: Chapter 0_

 ## My favourite books
  * Artin, _Algebra_